ucsd-progsys/liquidhaskell/README.md

 ## How To Run Regression Tests

+For documentation on the `test-driver` executable itself, please refer to the `README.md` in `tests/` or run `cabal run tests:test-driver -- --help` or `stack run test-driver -- --help`

 _For a way of running the test suite for multiple GHC versions, consult the General Development FAQs. below_

-There are particular scripts for running LH in the different modes, e.g. for different compiler versions and in plugin mode or as standalone.
+There are particular scripts for running LH in the different modes, e.g. for different compiler versions.
 These scripts are in:

     $ ./scripts/test